 Presenting...ZNB Presents!

-Since founding Zombies Need Brains in 2012, I've wanted to expand beyond themed anthologies and this, Year 10 of the small press, is the year I've decided to move forward with that.
-So I present to you all...ZNB Presents!
+Since founding Zombies Need Brains in 2012, I've wanted to expand beyond themed anthologies and in 2020, Year 10 of the small press, is the year I moved forward with that.
+I present to you all...ZNB Presents!
 This is an online magazine run through Zombies Need Brains' Patreon.
 Stories--along with an accompanying illustration--are published the 1st and 15th of every month.
 Subscribers simply subscribe to the Patreon at whatever tier they're comfortable with.
 (There are two tiers aimed specifically at magazine subscribers--one at $2/month and another at $4/month.)
 Stories will be selected through an open call for submissions.
 A set open call each year will run from July 1st through July 7th.
 Additional open calls will be run as needed after that.
 As the subscriber base increases, I'll add additional stories per month.

 The main reason I wanted to start the magazine is that I feel there's a dearth of pro-rate markets for SF&F short stories with lengths between 2500 and 7500 words.
 I know this because I've written and attempted to publish such stories and the choices are few and far between.
 I wanted to provide such a market and felt ZNB was poised to do that at this time.
 I'm excited about the possibilities!